dasubermanmind/SimplETL/README.md

-## Get your data loaded quickly!
+## Get your data loaded
-This library allows you to spin up an ETL process very quickly so you can get to more important things like analyzing your data or fortnite
+This library allows you to spin up an ETL process without you having to think too much on it so you can get to more important things like analyzing your data or fortnite